-- Hand washing is an easy and important way to protect yourself and others from the risk of illness — it only takes 20 seconds to help prevent the spread of disease
+- Hand washing is an easy and important way to protect yourself and others from the risk of illness — and it only takes 20 seconds

 - Contact with dirt, farm animals, pets, medications, chemicals and fertilisers can all present potential risks.